nimbleapproach/Accessability-Scanning-Tool/docs/PROJECT_OVERVIEW.md

 *   **`AnalysisOrchestrator`:** Specialized orchestrator for accessibility analysis operations, managing parallel processing, tool coordination, and analysis result aggregation.
 *   **`ReportGenerationOrchestrator`:** Specialized orchestrator for report generation operations, managing database storage, PDF generation, and report metadata.
 *   **`MetricsCalculator`:** Utility class for calculating performance metrics, compliance statistics, and violation patterns from analysis results.
-*   **`Component System`:** Shared TypeScript components (Header, ScanOptions, ProgressSection, ResultsSection, ErrorSection, Footer, WebInterface, LandingPage, FullSiteScanPage, SinglePageScanPage, ReportsPage) used by both web interface and Storybook for consistent UI and testing.
+*   **`Component System`:** Shared TypeScript components (Header, ScanOptions, ProgressSection, ResultsSection, ErrorSection, Footer, WebInterface, LandingPage, FullSiteScanPage, SinglePageScanPage, ReportsPage, ReportDetailsPage) used by both web interface and Storybook for consistent UI and testing.age) used by both web interface and Storybook for consistent UI and testing.
 *   **Test Runners (`AxeTestRunner`, `Pa11yTestRunner`):** Execute accessibility tests using their respective tools and collect the results.
 *   **`ViolationProcessor`:** Processes raw violation data from the test runners, normalises it, and enriches it with additional information like screenshots and remediation advice.
 *   **`PageAnalyzer`:** Analyses the structure and content of a web page to provide context for the accessibility report.